c-testsuite/c-testsuite/README.md

 # Skipping tests

-Only skip a test if your compiler platform can NEVER pass it, the test is not appropriate.
+Try to skip a test if your compiler platform can NEVER pass it, the test is not appropriate.
 In that case, there is only one mechanism, add the test as a single line to the file:

 ```
-./runners/*/$COMPILER.skip
+./runners/*/$TOOL.skip
 ```

 # Search and query